Apple Distinguished School

 Our Story

-Heronsgate Primary School is a 4-form entry state school in south east London, with a larger Thamesmead campus and a smaller Royal Arsenal campus.
-We serve an area facing significant deprivation, with 30% of children eligible for free school meals, and have a culturally and ethnically diverse school population, with 54% of children speaking English as an additional language.
-Despite these challenges, we have been graded 'Outstanding' by Ofsted since 2008, with a 2019 monitoring report praising our 'exceptionally innovative, unique and personalised curriculum'.
+Heronsgate Primary School is a 3 to 4-form entry state school in south east London set across two campuses.
+We serve an area facing above average deprivation, with 31% of children eligible for free school meals, and have a culturally and ethnically diverse school population, with 65% of children speaking English as an additional language.
+Despite these challenges, we have been graded 'Outstanding' by Ofsted since 2008, with our 2022 report describing Heronsgate Primary as “an exceptional school”.
 Our 1:1 iPad programme, first introduced in 2016, is key to how we deliver a broad and balanced curriculum to all our learners, regardless of background.

 Vision

 We see technology as a powerful tool for learning across the curriculum that allows us to ‘discover and realise the genius in everyone.’
-Through providing continuous access to technology in Years 1-6, iPad supports learning that is experiential, collaborative and reflective. iPad gives children really memorable learning experiences as children remember and understand through learning by doing. iPad makes it easy for children to work together on projects, creating something new as they apply their learning. iPad gives children tools for reflecting on their learning, evaluating and analysing to develop their thinking.
+Through providing ubiquitous access to technology in Years 1-6, iPad offers engaging experiences, facilitates creative collaboration and encourages thoughtful reflection.
 Through exploring new ways of working with Apple technology, identifying what works well and then implementing best practice across the school, we are able to continuously innovate in our approach.

 Learning